Do You Need a CDFA? When a Divorce Financial Analyst Is Worth It

 What Does a CDFA Cost?

-Compare that to a lead divorce attorney: $350–$600 per hour in metropolitan markets, as covered in How Divorce Attorney Billing Actually Works.
+Compare that to a lead divorce attorney: $350 to $600 per hour in metropolitan markets, as covered in How Divorce Attorney Billing Actually Works.
 The CDFA does specialized financial modeling work at a meaningfully lower hourly rate than a lead attorney, and does it more competently, because financial scenario modeling is their specific training, not a secondary skill the attorney brings to bear alongside everything else.

-The cost-benefit question is worth framing concretely.
-If your case involves a $200,000 401(k) and a house with $150,000 in equity, the difference between a well-analyzed and a poorly-analyzed settlement could easily reach $20,000–$50,000 or more over a 20-year horizon.
-A flat-fee CDFA engagement at $3,000 is a defined cost that buys a 20-year projection on a six-figure asset split.
+On a $200,000 401(k) plus $150,000 in home equity, the difference between a well-analyzed and a poorly-analyzed settlement can easily reach $20,000 to $50,000 over a 20-year horizon.
+A $3,000 flat-fee CDFA engagement is a defined cost that buys a 20-year projection on that six-figure asset split.
 The math favors the CDFA in any case with meaningful retirement accounts or real property.

 The math does not favor a CDFA in every situation.
 If the case is truly uncontested, the assets are simple (no retirement accounts, no real property, no pensions), and both parties agree on values, the financial modeling work may not change anything.
 Be honest about your case.